Scandlines orders zero emission ferry for the Puttgarden-Rødby route

 About Scandlines

 Scandlines is a modern and innovative ferry operator with a green vision for the future.
-Its history dates back to 1872.
 Scandlines operates two ferry routes with high capacity and frequency.
-Six of the Company's ferries are hybrid ferries, and one is furthermore fitted with a rotor sail – and that contributes to making its ferries greener.
-Scandlines' core business is to provide an efficient and reliable transport service for both passengers and freight customers.
+Six of its ferries are hybrid ferries, and one is furthermore fitted with a rotor sail – and that contributes to making our ferries greener.
 With more than 41,500 departures on seven ferries, Scandlines in a normal year transports over 7 million passengers, 1.7 million cars and around 700,000 freight units on the routes Puttgarden-Rødby and Rostock-Gedser.

 About Cemre Shipyard